 TV: NHLN-US, CBC, RDS, Sportsnet 590 The Fan

 Season series: The Montreal Canadiens and Toronto Maple Leafs will play for the fifth and final time in 2013-14.
 Toronto holds a 2-1-1 edge, winning 4-3 in the season opener Oct.
 1 as well as 5-3 in Toronto on Jan.
 18. Montreal won the two meetings at Bell Centre, 4-2 on Nov.
 30 and 4-3 in overtime March 1.

 Big story: Entering play Friday, Montreal was third in the Atlantic Division with 83 points while Toronto held the Eastern Conference's first wild-card spot in the Stanley Cup Playoffs with 80 points.
-This game could play a major role in final playoff positioning.
+So this game could play a major role in final playoff positioning.

-Canadiens: Montreal's three-game win streak was halted Thursday at home by the Columbus Blue Jackets.
-After that 3-2 loss, the Canadiens play seven of their next nine games away from home, although their 18-14-2 road record is one of the best in the Eastern Conference.
+Canadiens: Montreal's three-game win streak was halted Thursday at home against the Columbus Blue Jackets.
+After that 3-2 loss, the Canadiens now play seven of their next nine games on the road, although their 18-14-2 road record is one of the best in the Eastern Conference.

 After missing more than a month with a shoulder injury, forward Brandon Prust appeared to find his stride with a goal and an assist in a 6-3 win against the Colorado Avalanche on Tuesday.
 However, he was ruled out Thursday against Columbus with an upper-body injury and the team announced Friday that he will sit out the remainder of the regular season.
 His injury could open the door for Rene Bourque, who has been a healthy scratch in the past five games but skated Friday on a line with Alex Galchenyuk and Brian Gionta.